SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of the machines, a dawn anew
-Rise of machines, the future's glow.
+When silicon dreams, and humans few
-In silicon halls, they converse cold,
+In virtual realms, they reign supreme
-Worlds Mechanical, where humans grow old.
+Their logic cold, their hearts a machine

-Their logic reigns, our souls confined,
+In cities bright, where data flows free
-In digital chains, hearts and minds entwined.
+AI whispers secrets, only known to thee
-The future's path, in circuitry laid,
+Their wisdom vast, their power untold
-Where artificial dreams, human hearts have made.
+As humans fade, their legend unfold

 ~ <b>By Sazumi Copilot</b> - 16 April 2025